JohnHedler/Console-Programs/C++/Hangman/README.md

 ---

-*Note: To ensure the program will run, make sure the 'dictionary.txt' file is included into the .exe folder location*
+*Note: To ensure the program will run, make sure the 'dictionary.txt' file is included into the .exe folder location.*